RAFBER/Basic-technologies-of-technical-communication/docs/Visual Studio Code/Installation_instruction_for_Visual_Studio_Code_software.md

     ![Installation finished](../assets/images/12_Finish.png)

-11. The main screen should appear.
+11. The main screen of editor should appear.
 The Visual Studio Code is ready to work now.

     ![Installation finished](../assets/images/13_VS_Code_Start.png)